 1 apple, cut into thin slices

-3 tbsp melted powder or 3 tbsp any fruit jam
+3 tablespoon melted powder or 3 tablespoon any fruit jam

 - If the puff pastry is frozen, thaw it in the refrigerator for an hour or two.
 Remove it 30 minutes before making the roses and let it rest on the kitchen counter.